Auto Theft: A preventable crime with potentially dangerous consequences.

 Your Car Was Stolen and You Reported It.
 What Happens Now?

-- After meeting with you and verifying the car was stolen, the police officer will contact the data channel.
-Your vehicle’s information and status as a stolen vehicle will be entered into a nation-wide database available to all police officers on patrol.
+- After meeting with you and verifying the car was stolen, the police officer will contact the Ramsey County Emergency Communications Center Data Channel.
+Your vehicle’s information and status as a stolen vehicle will be entered into a nation-wide database (called NCIC) available to all police officers on patrol.
 Many, but not all, stolen cars are recovered in just a few days.

-- The investigator will be especially looking towards the recovery of your car as that development can lead to further information and evidence that will lead to the successful identification and prosecution of the offender.
+- The investigator will be especially looking towards the recovery of your car as that development can reveal further information and evidence that may lead to the successful identification and prosecution of the offender.

 - Upon recovery of your car, the investigator will review the case for additional evidence or other information that will assist in the investigation.
-Their goal is to identify the offender and identify and secure evidence of the crime to support presenting the case for prosecution, if the elements of the crime are there.
+Their goal is to identify the offender and identify and secure evidence of the crime.

 - You should have already contacted your insurance company.
 They will work with you on the claim and other issues related to the disappearance of your car.